No Eggs from Your Ducks? Discover 7 Reasons Why

 Even within the confines of a seemingly secure coop, duck eggs can become the unfortunate targets of opportunistic predators.
 While securing the coop itself is essential, the free-range tendencies of ducks can still put their precious clutches at risk.
 Remember, unlike their brooding chicken cousins, ducks don’t hesitate to lay eggs anywhere they feel safe, even outside their designated nesting boxes.
 This can lead to vulnerable eggs left exposed on coop floors or hidden in secluded corners, easily accessible to nimble intruders.

 Common culprits like raccoons, foxes, and even determined rats can exploit these vulnerabilities.
 Their sharp senses can detect the faintest scent of an egg, and their agile bodies can squeeze through surprisingly small gaps.
 A distracted duck leaving the coop for a quick dip or a poorly sealed entry point can be all it takes for a predator to snatch an egg in a flash.
-Are you interested to learn more about common (and not-so-common) predators?
-Read the post linked below:

 While fretting over stolen eggs is understandable, it’s crucial to remember that this isn’t a reflection on your care as a duck owner.
 Predation is a natural part of the ecosystem, and ducks have evolved strategies to mitigate its impact.
 Laying multiple clutches throughout the season increases the chances of successful hatching, and choosing secure nesting boxes within the coop can offer some protection.